-The “Eurasian” economic area, made up of Russian-speaking markets and China, among others, represents significant growth potential for both Swiss and foreign companies.
+The “Eurasian” economic area, made up of Russian-speaking markets, Korea and China, among others, represents significant growth potential for both Swiss and foreign companies.

-The “Business in Eurasia” major of the Master of Science in Business Administration (MSc BA) provides students with the specific knowledge and skills needed for the export, establishment and development of Swiss companies in Eurasia
+The major in “Business in Eurasia” of the Master of Science in Business Administration (MSc BA) provides students with the specific knowledge and skills needed for the export, establishment and development of Swiss companies in Eurasia.

 The MSc BA enables students to broaden and complete their management skills acquired during the Bachelor program, while specializing in the export, establishment and development of Swiss companies in Eurasia.